OrleansContrib/Orleans.Activities/README.md

 * Tests (currently semi manual, semi automatic MSTest, don't even look at them)
 * More elaborate sample with
   * DI/Autofac
-  * Strategy and Humble Object patterns, to show an arhitecture, where the application logic can be tested independently from Orleans and from Orleans.Activities workflows
+  * Strategy and Humble Object patterns, to show an architecture, where the application logic can be tested independently from Orleans and from Orleans.Activities workflows

 Not implemented, help wanted (for design and for implementation):